 For best noise isolation on a budget, look for various sized rubber tips available on the market that can greatly improve the comfort and isolation of your earbuds.
 There are many different sizes to choose from and don’t cost a lot of money. (+improve the comfort)

 Value for Money

 There is a vast array of brands competing for your attention in the price range of $10 to $50.
 With a bit of research you can find a great pair of in-ear headphones that will serve you well for a very long time.

 Usually less known brands and models tend to provide biggest value.
 Because small companies want to get their brand out, they offer their products for less money to gain market share.

 This is a great plus for you, the consumer.

 Let us know what you think about the models selected here.

-Should we add a new model not yet available for voting?
+Should we add a new model?